Our group at UMD and beyond

 Q: Are you looking for students?

-Always!
-Please note that, in general, it is much easier to take on students who are at UMD.
+In general, yes!
+Our group has recently grown quite a bit, so I anticipate fewer additions in the fall of 2024 and 2025.
+Please note that we can only take on students who are enrolled at UMD.
 If you would like to do a PhD, you need to apply to the UMD Astronomy Graduate Program.

 Q: What kind of research do you do?